 3. Choose a night with clear skies

 It’s best to plan ahead and choose a night for stargazing when clear skies are expected.
-Not only that, but you can plan your stargazing adventures for special celestial events.
-On the morning of February 27th, the UK will witness a Snow Moon!
-The first full moon in February, named after the snow on the ground, brings a new sense of living as it represents the end of hibernation and the beginning of spring.
+Not only that, but you can plan your stargazing adventures for special celestial events, such as full moons!

 4. Research what you're looking for